RSS/Atom feed Twitter

 Enable Source Code in Software Sources for Step 5.
 Don't forget to sudo apt-get update before.
 After that Step 5 works.

-redgimp member for almost 14 years redgimp 2 comments rated this topic with 5/5
+redgimp member for over 14 years redgimp 2 comments rated this topic with 5/5

 In step 5, sudo apt-get build-dep gimp, I get the error message: